• Skip to primary navigation

 Carmen, (with a look of astonishment on her face) “Really??
 Surely not”.

 We didn’t say anything; we didn’t see the point, but the look of surprise on Carmen’s face said everything.
-We got up, said sorry and promptly found another place to sit.
+We got up, said sorry, and promptly found another place to sit.

 And this is even true in Sunday school classes, small groups or special interest groups within the church.
 And not just in the church, but other various groups – it’s human nature.
 We joke about it as earning the right to be a part of the ‘chosen inner circle.’
-In Meet the Fockers this is certainly the theme – a requirement by Jack Byrnes (Robert De Nero) and a useless challenge for Greg Focker (Ben Stiller).
+In Meet the Fockers, this is certainly the theme – a requirement by Jack Byrnes (Robert De Niro) and a useless challenge for Greg Focker (Ben Stiller).
 Don’t let this become your group!
 Haha.

 A Message to all these groups, especially if you are Christ-based: Focus on the newbies and make them feel welcome!
 This is not your club – it’s God’s.